 Use of Natural Resources

 Carbon and hydrocarbon resources have many other uses that generating power on a large scale.
 Coal and other fossil fuels are required in much larger quantities than uranium to produce the equivalent amount of electricity – nuclear power is very energy-dense, an extremely concentrated form of energy – see Table below.
 Nuclear power already has substantially reduced the use of fossil fuels.
-There are particular questions of ethics and opportunity cost in the use of gas to generate base-load power.

 Energy conversion: the heat values of various fuels

 |Dimethyl ether (CH3OCH3)

 |Liquefied Petroleum Gas (LPG)